 Prerequisites: An understanding of both probabilistic and deterministic modeling.

-Senior Lecturer in the Discipline of Decision, Risk and Operations; Director Center for Pricing and Revenue Management and Business Analytics Initiative
+Associate Professor of Professional Practice; Director Center for Pricing and Revenue Management and Business Analytics Initiative